quanjun7170/quanjun7170.github.io/_pages/about.md

 In addition to my previous research experience, other areas that interest me stem from my goal of exploring the employees’ behaviors in multicultural context and the dark sides of characteristics and leaderships.
 Now I am participating in a project sponsored by B corps China and studying different institutions.
-And I also have some research ideas about the **female leader, dark sides of some employees’ behaviors and etc.**, and plan to study them in the future.
+And I also have some research interests about the **female leader, ethical leadership, dark sides of some employees’ behaviors, and unethical behaviors, etc.**, and plan to study them in the future.